christopherperez/vagrantqtp/README.md

-# A Virtual Machine for Ruby on Rails Core Development - UBUNTU 12.04
+# A Virtual Machine for QTP purposes - UBUNTU 14.04.1

 ## Requirements